 - 1990 A new location was found at Willitoft near Bubwith for the Riding Activities of the Group.

-- 1991 Our current Group Organiser, Angela Payne became one of the Groups Volunteer Helpers, and children from Riverside School in Goole began to attend.
+- 1991 Children from Riverside School in Goole began to attend.

 - 1992 The Group moved to the stables of Frank Hardy at Port Royal in Holme-upon- Spalding –Moor, and Horse numbers rose to 4.